savob/savobajic.ca/content/projects/personal/fob.md

 <figure>
 <img src="/images/fob-probing.jpg">
-<figcaption>Fig. 1 - Exposed board being probed for the output signal</figcaption>
+<figcaption>Exposed board being probed for the output signal</figcaption>
 </figure>

 I took the board to an oscilloscope and began to probe the output to the LEDs try and find the secrets of the sent signal.